madebits/madebits.github.io/blog/2012/2012-08-21-Disable-History-in-Lubuntu.md

 	`bash` will start will current history loaded, but will not save any history unless `histon` is called.

-1. In newer versions of Ubuntu, to stop error reporting use:
+1. In newer versions of Ubuntu, to stop error reporting use (`/etc/default/apport` file helps disable `apport` completely):

 	```
 	sudo systemctl stop whoopsie.service